Aeron Price Tops $0.0004 on Major Exchanges (ARNX)

-Aeron (CURRENCY:ARNX) traded 1.2% lower against the US dollar during the 24-hour period ending at 0:00 AM ET on January 16th.
-Aeron has a total market capitalization of $8,515.49 and approximately $79,791.00 worth of Aeron was traded on exchanges in the last 24 hours.
-In the last week, Aeron has traded down 96.4% against the US dollar.
-One Aeron coin can now be bought for $0.0004 or 0.00000001 BTC on major cryptocurrency exchanges.
+Aeron (CURRENCY:ARNX) traded up 0.5% against the US dollar during the one day period ending at 21:00 PM Eastern on January 18th.
+Over the last week, Aeron has traded down 0.5% against the US dollar.
+One Aeron coin can now be bought for about $0.0004 or 0.00000001 BTC on popular exchanges.
+Aeron has a market capitalization of $8,484.17 and $73,365.00 worth of Aeron was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.